Emi Ferguson: Albums

 She has released two solo albums.
 In September 2017, she released her debut album, Amour Cruel, on which she is the flutist, composer, singer, and arranger.
 Described as a crossover between indie pop and classical, the album was on the Classical, Classical Crossover, and World Music Billboard Charts for four weeks.
 A classical music critic from The Washington Post described the album as "a modern hit" and The Boston Globe described Amour Cruel as sounding like "what would happen if Lana del Rey ended up at Louis XIV's court."

-In June 2019, she released her second album, Fly the Coop: Bach Sonatas and Precludes with the group Ruckus.
+In June 2019, she released her second album, Fly the Coop: Bach Sonatas and Precludes with the group Ruckus Early Music.
 The album debuted at #1 on the iTunes Classical Charts and at #2 on the Classical Albums and Traditional Classical Billboard Charts.
 Classical Radio Boston characterized the album as "unleash[ing] the kind of unexpected music-making that must have delighted and tickled audiences in Bach’s day" and notes that Ferguson "jams with sheer dazzle."